Effect of fluid elasticity on the emergence of oscillations in an active elastic filament: Frequency Analysis for a Fixed Follower Force in a Viscoelastic Fluid

 To explore how well the linear stability analysis predicts the emergent frequencies away from the bifurcation we solve Eqs.\ \eqref{eq:model1} \-- \eqref{eq:model2} numerically with boundary conditions given by Eqs.\ \eqref{eq:bc2} \-- \eqref{eq:bc3}, which accounts for both normal and tangential deformations.
 Details of the numerical method are described in the Supplementary Information.
 With these simulations we are also able to examine how the amplitude and shape change with varying fluid rheology.

-In Fig.\ref{fig_shapes} (a) we compare the results for emergent frequency in the linear stability analysis and the simulations for $\beta=0.5,\sigma/\sigma_0=1.3.$ The simulations qualitatively match the results of the linear stability analysis, with the simulations exhibiting slightly higher frequencies for moderate $\lambda\omega_0.$ The corresponding amplitude of the tip of the filament (b) shows that the amplitude initially decreases with relaxation time, but this region also corresponds to where the forcing values are closest to the bifurcation.
-Note that at this value of follower force, the tip amplitude is not particularly small, but the frequency predicted by the linear analysis is close to that observed in the simulations.
+In Fig.\ref{fig_shapes} (a) we compare the results for emergent frequency in the linear stability analysis and the simulations for $\beta=0.5,\sigma/\sigma_0=1.3.$ The corresponding amplitude of the tip of the filament is shown in Fig.\ref{fig_shapes} (b).
+Despite the fact that the amplitude is not particularly small, the simulations qualitatively match the frequency predicted from the linear stability analysis, with the simulations exhibiting slightly higher frequencies for moderate $\lambda\omega_0.$ The amplitude of the oscillation is not available from the linear analysis, but the amplitude is related to the distance from the bifurcation.
+Because the oscillation emerges at a Hopf bifurcation, the amplitude should grow like $(\sigma-\sigma_{c})^{1/2}$, where $\sigma_{c}$ represents the follower force strength at the bifurcation.
+The fact that the amplitude initially decreases and then increases to a constant value as $\lambda$ increases is consistent with how the distance to the bifurcation changes.

 In Fig.\ref{fig_shapes} (c-h) shapes (left) and normalized curvatures (right) for the simulations at $\lambda\omega_0=0,0.75, 3.5$ (corresponding to the red dots on the amplitude figure above) are shown.
 The plots in Fig.\ref{fig_shapes} (c,e,g) show the filaments at the same phase in the period (phase is labeled by color) and the actual frequency of motion is listed in the figure.
 Other than changes to amplitude and frequency the overall shapes are similar.
 This can be seen more clearly in the kymographs of curvature normalized by its maximum value in Fig.\ref{fig_shapes} (d,f,g).
+The peak values of curvature are $3.01$, $1.15$, and $3.56$ for $\lambda\omega_0=0$, $0.75,$ and $3.50$, respectively.
+The amplitude of the curvature follows the same trend as the tip amplitude, which as noted above is related to the distance from the bifurcation.
 The curvatures exhibit subtle differences but are similar.